From Forest to Woodshop:

 Other Scholarships

 HatchSpace seeks to make our programs accessible to early career & economically disadvantaged individuals.
 We also acknowledge how women, LGBTQIA+ community members, and people of color have historically been under-represented and under-celebrated in trade and craft careers.
 With this in mind, HatchSpace makes a limited number of need-based, partial scholarships available via the HatchSpace Scholarship Fund.
-Awards range in amounts up to 75%, though the highest level of awards will be most limited and most competitive.
 Those students who wish to be considered for need-based scholarships should indicate their intention on the enrollment form, and we strongly encourage students seeking scholarship funds to apply no later than June 1, 2026.
-A $650 deposit is still required at time of registration to guarantee your seat in the program while awaiting scholarship consideration.
-In the event a student seeking scholarship is unsuccessful in obtaining an award that meets their needs for participation, the deposit will be refunded so long as the student withdraws within 1 week of receiving their scholarship decision.
+If admitted to the program, a $650 deposit is still required to register while awaiting scholarship consideration.
+In the event an admitted student seeking scholarship is unsuccessful in obtaining an award that meets their needs for participation, the deposit will be refunded.

-Awards will be determined by July 1 for those who applied by June 1, and any remainder funds distributed on a rolling basis thereafter.
+Scholarship awards will be determined by July 1 for those who applied by June 1, and any remainder funds, if available, distributed on a rolling basis thereafter.

 Payment Plans are also available to all students.